woocommerce/woocommerce-gateway-stripe/tests/e2e/README.md

 - SSH access to the test site.
 - WP CLI available on the test site server.

-### Setup
+### Environment Setup

 - Copy the file `/tests/e2e/config/local.env.example` to `/tests/e2e/config/local.env`.
 - Edit the variables on the `local.env` file.

 ### Running tests

-**Set up**
+**Test Setup**

+To set up the test environment, run the command:

 `npm run test:e2e-setup -- --base_url=SOME_URL_HERE`

-This command will:
+This command will perform the following actions:

-- Connect to the test server via SSH using the credentials on `/tests/e2e/config/local.env`.
+- Connect to the test server using SSH and the credentials in the `/tests/e2e/config/local.env` file.
+- Install the latest version of WooCommerce from the official WordPress repository.
-- Install the latest WooCommerce release from WP.ORG.
+- Install the latest version of the WooCommerce Gateway Stripe plugin from the official WordPress repository.
-- Install the latest WooCommerce Gateway Stripe release from WP.ORG. *The version can be overriden using the `--version` flag, in this case, the release will be downloaded from GitHub instead of WP.ORG*
+  **Note:** you can specify a different version to test by using the `--version` flag.
+In this case, the plugin will be downloaded from GitHub instead.
-- Install the StoreFront theme and activate it.
+- Install and activate the StoreFront theme.
-- Setup WooCommerce on the test site (store address, currency, shipping methods, etc.).
+- Configure WooCommerce on the test site (e.g. store address, currency, shipping methods).
 - Import test products into WooCommerce.
 - Create pages for the Cart blocks and Checkout blocks from WooCommerce Blocks.
-- Setup the Stripe gateway using the keys on `/tests/e2e/config/local.env`.
-The webhook endpoint is also set up on Stripe.
+- Set up the Stripe gateway using the keys from the `/tests/e2e/config/local.env` file and create a webhook endpoint on Stripe.

+**Note:** To run this command, SSH and admin credentials are required.

 The SSH and admin credentials are mandatory (view the parameters `--with_woo_setup` and `--with_stripe_setup` below for more info).